|

 Youth School and other sites in Braunschweig

-(Brunswick, Lower Saxony), air-raid shelters in Fürth
+(Brunswick, Lower Saxony), air-raid shelters and other sites in Fürth

 (Bavaria), Reichs Finance School in Herrsching